zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_BASIC_DEPLOYMENT.md

 Your core network is ready you can use it.

-You can use `oai-ext-dn` to perform iperf or ping towards the UE, just make sure that the subnet used by the UE is properly defined in the `oai-ext-dn` contianer using `ip route` command.
+You can use `oai-ext-dn` to perform iperf or ping towards the UE, just make sure that the subnet used by the UE is properly defined in the `oai-ext-dn` container using `ip route` command.

 ``` shell
 docker-compose-host $: docker exec -it oai-ext-dn bash